zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Uploading-Invoices-to-Magento.md

 ### Fail File
 _Required_
-The XML file to output failed invoice uploads to.
+The XML file to output failed invoice imports to.

 ### Input File
 _Required_
-The XML file containing the products to upload to Magento.
+The XML file containing the products to import to Magento.
 Note that you only need to provide values for fields you want to update.

 ### Success File
 _Required_
-The XML file to output successful invoice uploads to.
+The XML file to output successful invoice imports to.

 ### Prevent Reprocessing
 _Required_